 - Consider opportunities in industries that are still functioning amid COVID-19, including utilities, biotechnology, telecommunications, finance, information technology, health care, logistics/delivery platforms, and grocery.
 Check out Candor or The Muse to see who’s hiring.

 - Expect interviews to be over phone and video.
 Practice!
-Schedule a mock interview with a career coach.
+Schedule a mock interview with a Career Coach on Handshake.